MousaviLaleh/stock-analysis/README.md

 ##### :card_file_box: [Download the VBA_Challenge.xlsm File](VBA_Challenge.xlsm)

 ## Overview of Project
-Steve, a friend, is passionate about Green Energy stocks and finds out which company has the best performance, to invest in, specifically DAQO New Energy Corporation, a company that makes silicon wafers for solar panels.<br/>
+Steve, a friend, is passionate about Green Energy stocks and would like to find out which company has the best performance, to invest in, specifically DAQO New Energy Corporation, a company which makes silicon wafers for solar panels.<br/>
 I will be using VBA ( Visual Basic for Appllication ) throughout this project, to automate tasks and reuse codes for any stock.
 VBA reduces the chance of accidents and errors and increases the code running time.<br/>

 ### Purpose
-Steve wants to expand the dataset to include the entire stock market.
+In first step we found out that the DAQO Corp had a drop in the stock.
+Now, Steve wants to expand his research to include the entire stock market.
 I have prepared an Excel file containing the stock data over the last few years.
 The purpose is improving the logic of the VBA code in order to make it more efficient to works well for thousands of stocks.
 At the click of a button, Steve can analyze an entire dataset.<br/>

 ## Code Review
-The code should do the following:
+The code code follows the steps:
 - Set the startTime and endTime variables to measure and show the code running time.<br/>
     ![times.png](/Resources/times.png)<br/>
     note that the startTime must be call right after inputBox to calculate the time from this point of progress. <br/>